How Many Students Make it to Graduation Day?

 Given that the percentage of first-time full-time undergraduates is so low, the mission of Boston Baptist College may reflect other priorities such as providing education for "returning" or "part-time" students.
 The following data should be discounted accordingly.

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Boston Baptist College about graduation rates for other more appropriate groups of students.

-While Boston Baptist College performs on average when it comes to the 29.2% of first-time/full-time students they graduate on time (two or four years depending on the degree), their overall graduation rate of 41.7% is below the national average.
+While Boston Baptist College performs above average when it comes to the 46.7% of first-time/full-time students they graduate on time (two or four years depending on the degree), their overall graduation rate of 46.7% ranks it similar to the average college.

 The Majority of First-Time/Full-Time Non-Grads at This School Dropped Out.

 53.3% of students at Boston Baptist College failed to graduate within 150% of the expected time.
 The majority did so because they dropped out.

 The following table lists the reasons why students at Boston Baptist College did not graduate within three or six years depending on the degree type.

 |Reason||% of Overall Class|